Ernest Rowley

-Ernest Butler Rowley (15 January 1870 – 4 October 1962) was an English cricketer.
+Ernest Butler Rowley (15 January 1870 – 4 October 1962) was an English cricketer active from 1893 to 1898 who played for Lancashire.

 Rowley was educated at Clifton College and Oriel College, Oxford.
-He became a solicitor and public notary. active from 1893 to 1898 who played for Lancashire.
+He became a solicitor and public notary.
 He was born and died in Manchester.
 He appeared in 17 first-class matches as a righthanded batsman, scoring 586 runs with a highest score of 65 and held four catches.